regovtech/back-end-take-home2/README.md

 ### Coding Challenge

-Managing product inventory requires adding products to a product catalog and adding warehouses to store the products.
-A system administrator control access rights for users.
+Build API for users to search Git.
+A system administrator can access reports of keywords searched users.

-Develop a backend app that exposes APIs for managing inventory with the following features:
+Develop a backend app that exposes APIs for user registration and search github repository and projects:

-1. Add product
+1. Add User
-2. Add warehouse
-3. Stock
-4. Unstock
-5. List product
-6. List warehouses
-7. List warehouse
-8. Delete product
-9. Delete Warehouse
-8. Manage users
+2. Search git repository or projects
+3. Fetch User based reports
+4. Fetch Keyword based reports

 ### User Stories (Requirements)

 - As a user I can register.
-- As an admin i can approve registration, reject, suspend, and delete users.
+- As an admin I can approve registration, reject, suspend, and delete users.
-- As a user I can login in only after approval and do the following on a product:
+- As a user I can login in only after approval get list of repositories or projects based on my search type and keyword:
-  - Add product
-  - List products
-  - Add warehouse
-  - List warehouse
-  - List warehouses
-  - Delete product
-  - Delete warehouse
+  - Access list of Git repositories
 - As a user I can logout from the system
-- As an admin i can login to manage users
+- As an admin I can retrieve daily, weekly and monthly reports of users with a list of keywords searched.
+- As an admin I can retrieve daily, weekly and monthly reports based on keywords searched.

 Feel free to go above and beyond if you have ideas for extra features!

 ### Notes and recommendations

-- Use Node.js | Python
+- Use Node.js | Python.
+- Use Git API V3 or above.
 - Dockerise the application
 - The languages, frameworks and libraries mentioned are recommendations only, you are free to use whatever you are comfortable with.
 - The project structure is up to your decision.